openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [operations-attributes-extracting](#operations-attributes-extracting) for more information about this process.

 There are several types of Model Optimizer extractor extensions:
-1. The generic one which is described in this section.
+1. The generic one, which is described in this section.
 2. The special extractor for Caffe\* models with Python layers.
 This kind of extractor is described in the [Extending the Model Optimizer with Caffe* Python Layers](Extending_Model_Optimizer_with_Caffe_Python_Layers.md).
 3. The special extractor for MXNet\* models with custom operations.
 This kind of extractor is described in the